falkojudt/falkojudt.github.io/_pages/about.md

 I received my PhD in Meteorology and Oceanography in 2014 from the University of Miami in Miami, Florida, USA.
 In 2016, I traded the beach for the mountains and moved to Colorado to become an Advanced Study Program postdoc at NCAR.
 In 2018, I was hired as a Scientist I in MMM, with a promotion to Scientist II following in 2022.

 One of my overarching research goals is to improve the prediction of extreme weather phenomena.
 I am versed in analyzing numerical simulations as well as observations.
 Recently, I've become hooked by global cloud-resolving models and their promise to predict the weather from local to planetary scales.
-To no suprise, on any given day you will probably find me running and anlyzing global cloud-resolving simulations.
+On any given day you will probably find me running and anlyzing global cloud-resolving simulations.